Welcome to the Environmental Health Services Division

 DEVELOPMENTAL REVIEW COMMITTEE

-EH staff provides assistance to developers, contractors and/or business owners to expedite construction permitting issues through pre-construction reviews.
+Through participation on the County Planning and Zoning Department, EH provides assistance to developers, contractors and/or business owners to expedite construction permitting issues through pre-construction reviews.
 Clients submit proposals to the committee which reviews the submittal and informs the client of all requirements which must be met during construction.

-Through the Safe Drinking Water Act (SDWA) and the Limited Use Drinking Water programs, public drinking water systems in the county are monitored for bacteriological, chemical, organic, inorganic, and radiological contamination.
+Through the Limited Use Drinking Water programs, public drinking water systems in the county are monitored for bacteriological, chemical, organic, inorganic, and radiological contamination.
+Routine sanitation and safety inspections are performed annually on these wells.
 Complaints of water related diseases are investigated to protect public health.
-Systems are also sampled under the State Underground Petroleum Environmental Response (SUPER) Act program if there is a possible petroleum product contamination.
+Wells are also sampled under the State Underground Petroleum Environmental Response (SUPER) Act program if there is a possible petroleum product contamination.
 Plans are reviewed for new or modified systems to ensure that all applicable standards are met.
-Construction sites are visited to verify compliance with approved plans.
-Sanitary surveys are performed annually to ensure compliance with state regulations.
-Staff provides information and notifies the public regarding health hazards, gives notices to boil water, and monitors system compliance.
+For forms and rules please use the link for the State Website.